|Star and Points Spinning on a Square

 |The face behind the quilts

-Coming up on September 23rd I will be teaching another 5 hour class at Over the Top Quilting Studio in Cedar Park, Texas.
+I have enjoyed teaching 5 hour classes at Over the Top Quilting Studio in Cedar Park, Texas.
+The classes were basic "Building

-Studio and mark it on your calendars!
+you learn to use rulers at your longarm.
 Class size is limited by the number of machines.

-This class will help you create layered designs using multiple rulers.
-You'll learn how to enhance a border using a rope
+This class helps you create layered designs using multiple rulers.
+You can learn how to enhance a border using a rope

 tool or an oval ruler.
 The class includes design work on paper before moving onto a longarm machine to practice.
 Preparation